-Figure 6-3 describes the possible settings for the sysams columns that contain purpose-function names, purpose flags, and purpose values.
-The items in Figure 6-3 appear in the same order as the corresponding sysams columns.
+Table 6-1 describes the possible settings for the sysams columns that contain purpose-function names, purpose flags, and purpose values.
+The items in Table 6-1 appear in the same order as the corresponding sysams columns.

-Purpose-Name Keyword Explanation Purpose category Default Setting am_sptype A character that specifies what type of storage space the access method supports Value A For a user-defined access method, am_sptype can have any of the following settings: x indicates that the access method accesses only extspaces s indicates that the access method accesses only sbspaces A indicates that the access method can provide data from extspaces and sbspaces You can specify am_sptype only for a new access method.
+Purpose-Name Keyword Explanation Purpose category Default Setting am_sptype A character that specifies what type of storage space the access method supports For a user-defined access method, am_sptype can have any of the following settings: Value A • X indicates that the access method accesses only extspaces • S indicates that the access method accesses only sbspaces • A indicates that the access method can provide data from extspaces and sbspaces You can specify am_sptype only for a new access method.
 You cannot change or add an am_sptype value with ALTER ACCESS_METHOD.
-Do not set am_sptype to D or attempt to store a virtual tableindex in a dbspace. am_defopclass The name of the default operator class for this access method Value None Because the access method must exist before you can define an operator class for it, you set this purpose with the ALTER ACCESS_METHOD statement. am_keyscan A flag that, if set indicates that am_getnext returns rows of index keys Flag Not se If query selects only the columns in the index key, the database server uses the row of index keys that the secondary access method puts in shared memory, without reading the table. am_unique A flag that you set if the secondary access method checks for unique keys Flag Not se
+Do not set am_sptype to D or attempt to store a virtual index in a dbspace. am_defopclass The name of the default operator class for this access method.
+Because the access method must exist before you can define an operator class for it, you set this purpose with the ALTER ACCESS_METHOD statement.
+Value None am_keyscan A flag that, if set indicates that am_getnext returns rows of index keys If query selects only the columns in the index key, the database server uses the row of index keys that the secondary access method puts in shared memory, without reading the table.
+Flag Not set am_unique A flag that you set if the secondary access method checks for unique keys Flag Not set am_cluster A flag that you set if the access method supports clustering of tables Flag Not set am_rowids A flag that you set if the primary access method can retrieve a row from a specified address Flag Not set

-Figure 6-3 Purpose Functions, Purpose Flags, and Purpose Values
+Table 6-1.
+Purpose Functions, Purpose Flags, and Purpose Values

-Purpose-Name Keyword Explanation Purpose category Default Setting am_cluster A flag that you set if the access method supports clustering of tables Flag Not se am_rowids A flag that you set if the primary access method can retrieve a row from a specified address Flag Not se am_readwrite A flag that you set if the access method supports data changes Flag Not se The default setting for this flag, not set, indicates that the virtual data is read-only.
+Purpose-Name Keyword Explanation Purpose category Default Setting am_readwrite A flag that you set if the access method supports data changes The default setting for this flag, not set, indicates that the virtual data is read-only.
 Unless you set this flag, an attempt to write data can cause the following problems: An INSERT, DELETE, UPDATE, or ALTER FRAGMENT statement causes an SQL error.
-The database server does not execute am_insert, am_delete, or am_update. am_parallel A flag that the database server sets to indicate which purpose functions can execute in parallel Flag Not se If set, the hexadecimal am_parallel flag contains one or more of the following bit settings: The 1 bit is set for parallelizable scan.
-The 2 bit is set for parallelizable delete. ■ The 4 bit is set for parallelizable update. ■ The 8 bit is set for parallelizable insert. am_costfactor A value by which the database server multiplies the cost that the am_scancost purpose function returns Value 1.0 An am_costfactor value from 0.1 to 0.9 reduces the cost to a fraction of the value that am_scancost calculates.
+The database server does not execute Flag Not set am_parallel am_insert, am_delete, or am_update.
+A flag that the database server sets to indicate which purpose functions can execute in parallel If set, the hexadecimal am_parallel flag contains one or more of the following bit settings: The 1 bit is set for parallelizable scan.
+The 2 bit is set for parallelizable delete.
+The 4 bit is set for parallelizable update.
+The 8 bit is set for parallelizable insert.
+Flag Not set am_costfactor A value by which the database server multiplies the cost that the am_scancost purpose function returns An am_costfactor value from 0.1 to 0.9 reduces the cost to a fraction of the value that am_scancost calculates.
 An am_costfactor value of 1.1 or greater increases the am_scancost value.
+Value 1.0 am_create The name of a user-defined function that adds a virtual index to the database Function None am_drop The name of a user-defined function that drops a virtual index Function None am_open The name of a user-defined function that makes a fragment, extspace, or sbspace available Function None am_close The name of a user-defined function that reverses the initialization that am_open performs Function None am_insert The name of a user-defined function that inserts an index entry Function None